Help Center/ Live/ Cloud Live/ Domain Name Management/ Configuring CNAME Records

 The record set you added is displayed in the list.
 If the status of the record set is Normal, the record set has been added.

-7. Perform step 1 to step 6 to configure the CNAME for the ingest domain name.
+7. Perform 1 to 6 to configure the CNAME record for the ingest domain name.

 Open the command line interface that comes with Windows and run the following command: